JulieAnn2330/Professional-Profile/README.md

 <h3>Test Automation Liaison<br>
 Full-time<br>
 Nov 2022 - Aug 2023 · 10 mos</h3>
 <h4>Worked with QA team and engineering teams in Manila, Philippines and Montevideo, Uruguay, leading effort to write automated end-to-end testing for the entire codebase using cypress.io, appium and Testlodge.
-Presented accomplishments and progress in bi-weekly Sprint Showcases to stakeholders.<br>
+Presented accomplishments and progress in bi-weekly Sprint Showcases to stakeholders.<br><br>
-Key accomplishments:
+Key accomplishments:<br>
 • 95% of web tests written in 7 months<br>
 • Began using automated tests for regression testing suites in June 2023<br>
 • Automated testing integrated into development workflow in August 2023Worked with QA team and engineering teams in Manila, Philippines and Montevideo, Uruguay, leading effort to write automated end-to-end testing for the entire codebase using cypress.io, appium and Testlodge.
 Presented accomplishments and progress in bi-weekly Sprint Showcases to stakeholders.
 Key accomplishments: • 95% of web tests written in 7 months • Began using automated tests for regression testing suites in June 2023 • Automated testing integrated into development workflow in August 2023</h4>
 <h5>Skills: Test Automation</h5>

-Product InternProduct Intern
-InternshipInternship
+<h3>Product Intern<br>
+Internship<br>
-Apr 2021 - Aug 2021 · 5 mosApr 2021 - Aug 2021 · 5 mos
+Apr 2021 - Aug 2021 · 5 mos</h3>
-Worked with product team to complete summer project.
+<h4>Worked with product team to complete summer project.
 Used Blazer to run SQL queries on top of a PostgreSQL database.
 Interviewed stakeholders to help guide the direction of and gain further insight into the requirements of the project.
-Worked with proprietary software, MixPanel, Clubhouse, Blazer, Domo, Loom and Google Suite to prepare project.
+Worked with proprietary software, MixPanel, Clubhouse, Blazer, Domo, Loom and Google Suite to prepare project.<br><br>
-Key Accomplishments:
+Key Accomplishments:<br>
 • Coordinated company's first-ever hackathon: Code:Velocity!
 Worked with a committee to set ground rules, encourage team formation and collaboration and secure executive-level judges for contest.
-Event lasted over three days in August 2021 and included three departments comprising 60 people.
+Event lasted over three days in August 2021 and included three departments comprising 60 people.</h4>

-Student in Full Stack Web Development BootCampStudent in Full Stack Web Development BootCamp KU Boot CampsKU Boot Camps
+<h3>Student in Full Stack Web Development BootCamp • KU Boot Camps<br>
-Jun 2020 - Nov 2020 · 6 mosJun 2020 - Nov 2020 · 6 mos
+Jun 2020 - Nov 2020 · 6 mos<br>
-Overland Park, Kansas, United StatesOverland Park, Kansas, United States Completed intensive 6-month boot camp through the University of Kansas.
+Overland Park, Kansas, United States</h3>
+<h4>Completed intensive 6-month boot camp through the University of Kansas.
 Gained hands-on coding experience through class activities, weekly homework and three group projects.
-Learned a variety of technologies, tools and languages that prepared me for real-world experiences.
+Learned a variety of technologies, tools and languages that prepared me for real-world experiences.<br><br>
-Key Accomplishments:
+Key Accomplishments:<br>
-• Finished course with 4.0 GPA.
+• Finished course with 4.0 GPA.<br>
-• Successfully completed three group projects, all with grades of A.
+• Successfully completed three group projects, all with grades of A.</h4>